Are you on the hunt for more fulfillment and happiness in your career? Here are the best three books to help guide you towards Career Happiness

 Then things changed.
 My grandfather passed away, someone who strived for it all, someone who in his 80s searched high and low for a company that would let him skydive and when he couldn't find it he "settled" for paragliding!
 As clichéd as it sounds, his death woke me up.
 Well technically I was already awake, one of the many sleepless nights worrying and stressing now with an added layer of grieving.
 Why was I staying with something that didn't leave me feeling fulfilled?
 I wanted to help people but wanted to continue to work from home and for myself.
 So I made a choice.
 I chose to make it happen.
 I chose to try and work my hardest to have it all.

 From that day on I put in the work.
 I found Classy Career Girl's podcast and did my own introspection on my interests, motivations and skills.
 Realized that this is what I had wanted to do all along.
 I began conducting informational interviews with other career coaches, finding mentors, learning about starting a business, designing my own webiste and am still learning so much every day.
-And I am still recruiting, as I have a client I love, meaning I am working longer and smarter each day to make it all happen.
+And I am still recruiting, as I have a client I love, meaning I am working longer and smarter each day to make it all happen (2019 update: no longer recruiting!!).
 At night though, I meditate (I'm not scared of my thoughts anymore), and go to sleep feeling satisfied and fulfilled.
 Because I made my choice and make that same choice everyday.
 I choose to be happy.

 If you are feeling unhappy in your current job, you can make a choice to change!
 Don't know where to start?
-My Job Search Roadmap email course is a good place.
-Also, feel free to book a free strategy session, let's chat and brainstorm how to change your life.

 Going by the statistics alone, chances are you have not been chosen for an interview that you should have been, meaning you have missed out on an opportunity.
 What do I mean by that?
 Well 72% of resumes submitted to jobs are read by an Application Tracking System and of those 75% are immediately disqualified, even if a person has the right experience!